 - 1 to 2 pinches dry ginger powder – optional

-- 1 to 2 pinches black salt
+- 1 to 2 pinches black salt or regular salt

 - 3 tablespoons water

-for spicy chutney
+For spicy red chutney

-- 16 to 18 medium to large sized garlic cloves
+- 16 to 18 garlic cloves (medium to large-sized)

 - 2 teaspoons kashmiri red chili powder